 Project Zug was founded by Benjamin Ross, a rabbinical student at Hebrew Union College, and Hagit Bartuv, Former Director of Midreshet, a Jewish-Israeli online learning platform.
 Benjamin and Hagit connected in 2012 in Jerusalem, and developed a shared goal of using Jewish learning to connect Jews in Israel and America.

-Their vision became a reality, leading to more than 800 participants in Project Zug in under 3 years!
+Their vision became a reality, leading to more than 2,000 participants in Project Zug!